-A bird attracting plant Kangaroo paws ( anigozanthos )have highly decorative flowers, a come in a wide range of colours.
-Originally from Western Australia, Kangaroo Paws are one of the first Australian Plants to be extensively hybridised.
+A bird attracting plant, Kangaroo paws ( Anigozanthos ) have highly decorative flowers, a come in a wide range of colours and are long flowering.
+Originally from Western Australia, these are one of the first Australian Plants to be extensively hybridised.

-Popular as a cut flower, the Black & Green Kangaroo Paw is actually a different species ( macropidia fuliginosa ) it prefers a drier soil to anigozanthos and can be difficult to grow, but well worth the effort for the enthusiast.
+Popular as a cut flower, the Black & Green Kangaroo Paw is actually a different species ( Macropidia fuliginosa ) it prefers a drier soil and can be difficult to grow, but well worth the effort for the enthusiast.

 Care and Growing Conditions

 Fairly easy to grow and care for, they require a well drained soil and a position in full sun, with a good amount of compost or organic matter added.
 Protect young plants from snails.
 Divide clumps to promote new growth and keep them healthy.

 In frost prone areas they can be cut back to 8 – 12 cm in late winter to prevent damage.

 The main disease problem is rot caused by the plants being to wet, over use of mulch around the base of the plants will cause problems.